chety/Interview/Javascript/asyncAndConcurrency.md

 - In `Event queue`, **Event Loop** always checks if `execution stack` is empty.
 If it is empty, it will grap `first value` from queue to the stack.
 Because `Queue` is _FIFO_.
 Aka **First In First Out**
 - If your promise is resolved, it's value will be in ***Microstask Queue***.
 It has _higher_ precedence from _event queue_.
+- Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.(https://blog.golang.org/waza-talk)

 ```javascript